-The thought of starting from the Insta bottom can be daunting, no doubt.
+The thought of starting an Instagram account from the bottom can be daunting, no doubt.
 Especially before you even have a social media strategy in place.
 There's no time to despair!
 We made a step-by-step guide to aid and assist in everything from account basics to what to post on Instagram.

 New entrepreneurs on the social scene, take heed.

 If you're a new business trying to get a leg up in this world, Instagram is a no-brainer platform to adopt.
 It's hyper visual, it's mostly organic, and almost every adult human uses it, making it ideal for propelling a newb enterprise forward.

 In theory, this all sounds like a walk in the park.
 But this endeavor cannot and should not be underestimated.
 Anyone who's ever tried so much as to grow Instagram followers knows firsthand how deceptively arduous it is to sprout an engaged audience from the bottom up.
 Social media roles are probably the most underestimated in any company; certain executives still don't really get it and actually believe that the job is just about posting fun photos all day long at whim.
 Boy are they wrong.